Vitoria-Gasteiz: History

 In 1181, Sancho the Wise, King of Navarre founded the town of Nova Victoria as a defensive outpost on top of a hill at the site of the previous settlement of Gasteiz.
-The existence of Gastehiz, apparently inhabited by vasconic people, can be traced back to the lower Middle Ages; it is certain that by the 11th century, prior to the foundation of Nova Victoria, the settlement was already walled.
+The existence of Gastehiz, apparently inhabited by Vasconic people, can be traced back to the Middle Ages; it is certain that by the 11th century, prior to the foundation of Nova Victoria, the settlement was already walled.
 It is assumed that Sancho the Wise gave the new city its name in memory of the old settlement of Victoriacum, which must had long since been abandoned.
 In 1199, the town was besieged for nine months and eventually captured by the troops of Alfonso VIII of Castile, who annexed the town to the Kingdom of Castile.
 The town was progressively enlarged and in 1431 it was granted a city charter by King Juan II of Castile.
 In 1463, it was one of the five founding villas of the Brotherhood of Álava alongside Sajazarra, Miranda de Ebro, Pancorbo and Salvatierra/Agurain.

 The Battle of Vitoria of the Peninsular War occurred near Vitoria-Gasteiz along the river Zadorra on 21 June 1813.
 An allied British, Portuguese, and Spanish army under General the Marquess of Wellington broke the French army under Joseph Bonaparte and Marshal Jean-Baptiste Jourdan.
 The victory assured the eventual end of French control in Spain.
 There is a monument commemorating this battle in the main square of the city known as the Monument to Independence.

 When news came to Vienna in late July of that year, Johann Nepomuk Mälzel commissioned Ludwig van Beethoven to compose a symphony, the op.
 91 Wellingtons Sieg oder die Schlacht bei Vittoria (Wellington's Victory, or the Battle of Vitoria) or Siegessymphonie.

 Work began on the Institute for Middle Education in 1843, with classes beginning during the 1853–54 academic year.
 It is now current headquarters of the Basque Parliament and formerly the convent of Santa Clara.
 The Free University opened in the wake of the revolution of 1868.
 The university operated from 1869, to just prior to the 1873–1874 term, largely because of the second Carlist War.
 Some of its most notable academics were Ricardo Becerro de Bengoa, Julián Apraiz and Federico Baraibar.
 The latter was also among the first teachers of Basque in Vitoria-Gasteiz as an off-syllabus subject.